arzonon/Projet_HPC2022/README.md

-MetaData for each scripts of each subparts of the project and results files.
+MetaData for each scripts of each part of the project.

 QUALITY CONTROL :
 Authors : Goué Nadia Origin : Nadia Goué shared scripts for the project, copy from the server to the server several times between October 25 and November 18 on 2022